CesiumGS/gltf-pipeline/README.md

 npm run build
 ```

-## Limitations

-This tool is still in development.
-We plan on adding additional features such as AO baking, and other functionality.

 ## Contributions

 Pull requests are appreciated!
 Please use the same [Contributor License Agreement (CLA)](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/CONTRIBUTING.md) and [Coding Guide](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Documentation/Contributors/CodingGuide/README.md) used for [Cesium](http://cesiumjs.org/).

 ---

-Developed by the Cesium team.
 <p align="center">
 <a href="http://cesiumjs.org/"><img src="doc/cesium.png" /></a>
 </p>